oddbird/oddleventy/content/blog/elsewhere/interview/podcast/mechanical-ink.md

   caption="Video teaser, and full audio of our conversation" ) }}

-Our discussion spanned a range of topics, from the historical evolution of the web, the impact of social media and algorithms on creativity, the importance of collaboration,
+Our discussion spans a range of topics, from the historical evolution of the web, the impact of social media and algorithms on creativity, the importance of collaboration,